Construction of High Regularity Invariant Measures for the 2D Euler Equations and Remarks on the Growth of the Solutions: Introduction

-Let $\mu$ be a measure constructed by Theorem~\ref{4mainTheo2d3d} (resp.
-Theorem~\ref{4mainTheo3d}) in dimension $2$ (resp. $3$).
-The main limitation of our result is the following: if $u\in H^{s} \setminus \{0\}$ is a stationary solution, then Theorem~\ref{4mainCoro2d} (resp.
-Theorem~\ref{4mainCoro3d}) implies that $\mu(\{u\})=0$, but this does not prevent the measure $\mu$ to be supported \textit{exclusively} by stationary solutions.
+Let $\mu_s$ be a measure constructed by Theorem~\ref{4mainTheo2d3d} in dimension $2$.
+The main limitation of our result is the following: if $u\in H^{s}$ is a stationary solution, then Theorem~\ref{4mainCoro2d} implies that $\mu_s(\{u\})=0$, but this does not prevent the measure $\mu$ to be supported \textit{exclusively} on stationary solutions.

-If the measure $\mu$ does not concentrate on stationary solutions, then Theorem~\ref{4mainCoro2d} (resp.
-Theorem~\ref{4mainCoro3d}) produces non-trivial slowly growing global solutions.
+In the case that the measure $\mu_s$ does not concentrate on stationary solutions, then it is possible that growing solutions exist (in $H^{\sigma}$ norms), and Theorem~\ref{4sideTheo2d} shows that $\mu_s$ almost surely the growth rate is at most polynomial.

-In the eventuality of $\mu$ concentrating on stationary solutions, this would exhibit a stability property of the set of stationary solutions with respect to the approximation procedure and shows that our compactness procedure does not extract measures with non-trivial dynamical properties.
+In the eventuality of $\mu_s$ concentrating on stationary solutions, this would exhibit a stability property of the set of stationary solutions with respect to the approximation procedure and shows that our compactness procedure does not extract measures with non-trivial dynamical properties.

 This question seems both fundamental and non-trivial.
 We highlight that this has been raised in several works~\cite{bedrossianCotiZelati,sverakVicol} and also very recently in~\cite{flodesSy}.
 To the knowledge of the author, there are no available works which are able to rule out the stationary solution supported case.
 For example this is a limitation in~\cite{flodesSy}.
 Finally, let us mention that in finite dimension there exists a positive result obtained in~\cite{mattinglyPardoux}, where a finite dimensional Euler system is considered.